kovacshuni/koauth/README.md

 How to build HTTP requests that should be OAuth signed, using this library.

 todo write this readme part

+## Fully, absolutely RESTful

+At the step where the *request token* is exchanged to an *access token*, there is a part where the user logs in to the service provider (if not logged in yet), reads the rights that the token will have permission to use and authorizes the *request token*.
+This will be permitted to be exchanged to an *access token* with the corresponding rights to use.

+This step is called *authorize*.

+Now this part is not strictly specified how to be done, but most of the documentations I found are talking about logging in the service provider website and clicking an, for example, approve button, then that website redirecting them and so on.

+This library was designed to be able to be used **without the need to pass by the REST API**, without directly communicating with a so-called website, reading rights in HTML or clicking buttons.
+So the *authorize* step is done by adding the *username* and *password* as additional OAuth parameters to the *Authorization* header of the *authorize* HTTP request.
+No need for verifying any signature in this step.
+But authenticating the user by the provided username and password.
+This is the only call when we are sending the real password to the application server, it represents the part when the user would type their credentials on a website and hitting the log in button.

+Presenting the user with the rights the token is warranted would be another necessity.
+One should define a REST endpoint that presents these rights, but because this does not expose any specific info about any user, it's close to being static (except the list of rights) I left this out of the responsabilies of this library.

 ## Owner